 Geoff Shepard Lectures at Temple University

-Geoff taught a course this past spring at Temple University, called “Watergate Revisited: An Insider’s View”, which consists of twelve one-hour lectures, each followed by thirty minutes of Q&A. The entire 18 hours of material was videotaped, but has not yet been released.
-Here is a brief video done by one of the students on the last day of class.
+Geoff taught a course in the adult education program at Temple University in the beginning of 2019.
+“Watergate Revisited: An Insider’s View,” consisted of twelve hour-long lectures, followed by thirty minutes of Q&A. The entire 18 hours of material was videotaped and will be released later this year.
+Here is a brief video done by one of the students on the last day of class (April 22nd).
 In addition, C-SPAN re-broadcast two of the lectures on its American History channel: